-The HTMLBLUE style is used to create the HTML output and graphs that appear in the online documentation.
+The HTMLBLUE style is used to create the graphs and the HTML tables that appear in the online documentation.
+The PEARLJ style is used to create the PDF tables that appear in the documentation.
 A style template controls stylistic elements such as colors, fonts, and presentation attributes.
-The style template is specified in the ODS HTML statement as follows:
+You can specify a style template in an ODS destination statement as follows: